History

 1973 – AVANCE is born

-Dr. Gloria Rodriguez, a teacher and advocate for parent education, establishes AVANCE in San Antonio and begins offering the Parent-Child Education Program (PCEP) at the Mirasol Housing Project.
-Initially serving 35 families in a 500-unit public housing development, AVANCE has grown into a national leader in two-generation programming.
+In an expansion of the Dallas model, Dr. Gloria Rodriguez, a teacher and advocate for parent education, founds AVANCE in San Antonio and begins offering the Parent-Child Education Program (originally called the Mother-Infant Program) at the Mirasol Housing Project on San Antonio’s West Side.

 1986 - Your Majesty, may we present AVANCE